qmacro/qmacro.github.io/src/posts/2022-10-30-more-untappd-data-explorations-with-jq-my-top-ranking-types-part-1.md

 That's the end of part 1.
 It looks like I have a manageable set of major beer types (categories) to use as a basis for this analysis.
 I've also got the feeling that the `jq` that I'll end up writing might be more than a few lines' worth, so I'm glad I've made the switch away from a "one-liner" to a file based filter.

-In part 2 I'll look at collecting my ratings across all the checkins, and averaging them by major type.
+In [part 2](/blog/posts/2022/10/31/more-untappd-data-explorations-with-jq-my-top-ranking-beer-types-(part-2)/) I look at collecting my ratings across all the checkins, ready for averaging them by category.